 Use Hashtags Wisely

-Hashtags can be specific to a campaign or more general.
+Hashtags can be specific to a campaign or more broad.
+Either way, market with hashtags carefully.
 Don’t litter your brand name everywhere.
 Likewise, don’t only go for getting traction with the biggest hashtags.
 Some of the more general tags have millions of photos attached to it, so you’ll be unlikely to get any additional viewers from going that direction.
 Stay relevant to your brand and product but you can also include funny or trending hashtags as well.

 A useful tool is top-hashtags.com.
 They highlight trending hashtags and allow you to click on a term to see how often users are tagging it and what types of photos are under the category.